adstuart/azure-vpn-s2s/3P-connectivity/README.md

 **We are now routing packets between the red third party and the blue third party, via our own VPN Gateway.
 I'm sure our B2B partners did not sign up for this!**

+> This behaviour is not because the VPN Gateway is doing anything _incorrect_ per say, but more that without further tuning it will accept potentially incorrect traffic selectors from its IKE peer.

 ![](images/2021-10-28-15-15-52.png)

 ## Azure VPN Gateway, policy based traffic selectors